 Our training days are a fun and easy way to improve your LGB&T awareness, keep up to date with emerging trends and new legislation, and ensure that you can provide the best support to your LGB&T service users.
 All of our training can be adapted to suit individual needs, and we can provide bespoke training and consultancy to help your organisation address specific needs and develop its reputation with LGB&T clients.

-To discuss your organisations training needs please contact Jamie Willis on 020 7833 1674 or email.
+To discuss your organisations training needs please call us on 020 7833 1674 or email.